 Welcome to part two of the blog series Born Broken.
 If you have not read part one I encourage you to do so first, otherwise you may feel a bit lost.
-Part two examines the basic question of what the purpose and function of myth is and how the creation myth of Genesis may have been misinterpreted to give birth to the concept of original sin.
+Part two examines the basic question of what the purpose and function of myth is and how the misinterpretation of the creation myth of Genesis gave birth to the concept of original sin.
 I also offer a radically differing interpretation known as Ancestral Sin.
 Again, the personal reflections speak to my state of mind at the time of writing the first draft in 2009.
 It get’s a bit dense at times folks, so grab a cup of tea, sit back, and prepare to go on the second leg of the journey with me . . .

 Myth: True or False?